 About the Pedagogy

-- The video interactive educates the viewer on the roles satellites have played in understanding how sea-level data can be used to understand and predict oceanographic phenomena.
+- The visualization educates the viewer on the roles satellites have played in understanding how sea-level data can be used to understand and predict oceanographic phenomena.

 - It is a unique resource showing the relationship between water temperature and sea-level height.

-- The video has several components that can be examined separately.
+- The visualization has several components that can be examined separately.

 - There are no prerequisite skills needed.